dpereda/openstint/RTL-SDR_IMPLEMENTATION.md

 **End of Documentation**

-*This implementation was completed on December 16, 2024.
-All code has been written and is ready for testing once dependencies are installed and hardware is available.*
+*Updated on December 24, 2024.
+Added support for RTL-SDR Blog V4 upconverter, software-mixer for offset tuning, and configurable detection threshold.*